saichhor/Smart-Charging/README.md

   <br> Why?
 We can turn several objects into a JSON-object which we
   put out in the browser.
   <br> We also do this in the console with some "sout()" commands.

+## 30.10.2022
+- A few days and weeks ago trying to make a HttpsRequest-Program which is running on JAVA was the main goal.
+The reason for this is that our connection to the car runs on JAVA, and now we need to talk to the server on JAVA, so we can combine these two in one programm which asks the car for battery percentage and sends that value to the server which sets it in the Loxone-App.
+We tried this a few weeks ago, but noticed that the "HttpRequest"-object does not work in JAVA.
+  <br> So the goal is to figure this out and test run it on the miniserver
+  which I had to re register for DNS-Cloud-communication (communication over https-links e.g.).
+- First the error told me to set the java-language-lvl up to 11.
+After setting the sdk on level 11 nothing really changed.
+A new error apperared telling <b>"cannot find symbol HttpRequest"</b>.
+- After searching and not finding anything about how to solve such a type of error there was no way other way then asking our internal supervisor.

+## 02.11.2022
+- After a bit of talking our internal supervisor suggested to delete the "build" package but also after trying this it did not work, so we had to find out a new way to solve the problem.

+## 04.11.2022
+- We finally found the problem the first thing we changed was the java language level in the <b>"Project Structure"-settings to 11.</b>
+  <br>Then the second thing we changed was the Gradle-version in the
+  <b>"gradle-wrapper.properties" from 4.3 to 4.8</b> in the first code line.
+  <br> The last thing we had to change was in the
+  <b>"Settings --> Build, Exectution, Deployment --> Build Tools --> Gradle --> app
+  --> Gradle JVM" to "adopt-11"</b>
+- After coming home the first thing to do is to start the server and watch if the battery level was correctly set in the Loxone-App.